gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.Ticket.md

 > `optional` **sub\_category**: `string`

-- Sub-category assigned to the ticket
+- Sub-category assigned to the ticket.

 ***